Faculty Profile

 Whale

 Peter’s MS research involved mapping feeding and locomotor characters onto a phylogeny of pinnipeds.
-Peter earned a Ph.D. in 2007 from the University of California, Los Angeles.
+Peter earned a Ph.D. in 2007 from the University of California, Los Angeles and he is an Assistant Professor, Department of Biology, Northwest Missouri State University, Maryville, Missouri.

 Morgan Churchill mmcjawa@yahoo.com

 Morgan completed a MS in 2007.
 His research was a comprehensive morphological study of balaenoid phylogeny including extant species and several well known fossil taxa.
-He also evaluated the origin and diversification of balaenoids through time in the context of a phylogenetic framework.
-Morgan is a Ph.D. student in the Clementz lab at the University of Wyoming, Laramie, Wyoming.
+He also evaluated the origin and diversification of balaenoids through time in the context of a phylogenetic framework (Churchill et al., 2011).
+Morgan is a postdoc in the Department of Anatomy at New York Institute of Technology, Westbury, NY.

 Lisa Cooper lisa1225cooper@yahoo.com

 Lisa completed a MS in 2004.
 Her research was an evaluation of the phylogenetic and functional significance of the forelimb in mysticetes.
 In addition to forelimb osteology, the soft tissue anatomy of several extant species were examined using dissection and histology.
-Lisa is a Ph.D. student in the Thewissen lab at Kent State University, Ohio.
+Lisa completed a Ph.D. in the Thewissen lab at Kent State University, Ohio and a postdoc in the Sears lab at University of Illinois, Champaign-Urbana, Illinois.
+Lisa is currently an Assistant Professor in the Department of Anatomy and Neurobiology, Northeastern Ohio Medical University, Rootstown, OH

 Liliana Fajardo-Mellor lulu_fajardo@hotmail.com

 Liliana completed a MS in 2005.
 Her research was a comprehensive morphological study of phocoenids (porpoises) including extant species and a few well know fossil species.
 She also considered the origin and diversification of phocoenids through time within the context of the phylogenetic framework.
-Liliana is a Ph.D. student in the Department of Anatomy and Cell Biology at the Brody School of Medicine, East Carolina University, Greenville, North Carolina.
+Liliana completed a Ph.D. in the Department of Anatomy and Cell Biology at the Brody School of Medicine, East Carolina University, Greenville, North Carolina.
+She is currently a staff scientist at Centro Nacional de Investigaciones Oncologicas in Madrid, Spain.

 Carrie Fyler caroline.fyler@uconn.edu

 Carrie completed a MS in 2003.
 Her research was a phylogenetic analysis of monk seals using molecular sequence data.
 This phylogenetic framework was then used to consider the historical biogeography of the group.
-Carrie is a Ph.D. student in the Caira lab at the University of Connecticut.
+Carrie completed a Ph.D. in the Caira lab at the University of Connecticut.
+She is teaching at Montclair Kimberly Academy in Montclair, New Jersey.

 Mandy Keogh mandyk@alaskasealife.org